 Canadian markets stock brands like Yves Veggie Cuisine and SOL Cuisine, with some Gardein and Tofurky products available as well.
 Additional brands like Field Roast can be found in health-food stores.

-In the U.K., well known brands include Linda McCartney’s (vegan line), Granose and VBites Foods (formerly Redwood Wholefood Company).
+In the U.K., well known brands include Linda McCartney’s (vegan range), Granose and VBites Foods (formerly Redwood Wholefood Company).
 Look for store brand products including Trader Joe’s and Target in the U.S. and Sainsbury’s and Tesco in the U.K.

 Non-dairy milks, and to a lesser extent, ice creams and yogurts, include the now familiar soy and rice with other varieties—cashew, hazelnut, flax, oat, coconut, banana, etc.—rapidly entering the marketplace.
 Fortification with calcium and other nutrients ensures that many are equal to dairy milks in these respects.

-In the U.S., stalwarts Silk, Almond Breeze, So Delicious Dairy Free and their varieties remain ubiquitous, as Califia Farms quickly gains brand loyalty.
+In the U.S., stalwarts Silk, Almond Breeze, So Delicious and their varieties remain ubiquitous, as Califia Farms quickly gains brand loyalty.
 Availability of other brands varies by region, but the Pacific and Dream lines are widely available, and increasingly, supermarkets will offer their own brands.
 There may be variations in quality, flavor and sugar content between different products, but you will eventually end finding a personal favorite.
 Canadians also have access to varieties of Silk, So Delicious, and Dream with the additional option of the Natura brand.
 U.K. residents can choose from blends and flavors of such brands as Alpro, the Dream line and the popular Oatly and Good Hemp.